BIICL - Deep seabed mining & International Law: is a precautionary pause required?

 This has become a topic of intense debate globally with governments, NGOs and companies all weighing in on this issue.
 Given the significant potential implications of deep sea mining for the future of our planet, there indeed seems to be a growing call for a moratorium or a precautionary pause.

-The panel will tackle the following questions:
+The panel tackled the following questions:

 - Should states and companies prioritise precautionary measures before engaging in commercial exploitation of the deep seabed?